The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 #1 Google Analytics

 This tool analyzes performance factors like mobile responsiveness and load time, measures all kinds of traffic metrics, and gives you valuable audience insights.
-This helps you determine the content you should create, the pages you need to revise, and which channels you should focus on.
+Google Analytics helps you determine the content you should create, the pages you need to revise, and which channels you should focus on.

 #2 HotJar